klaviyo-labs/Pet-Party-Planner/README.md

 ## Running this Application Locally

+You do not need to run this application on your local system.
+However, here are some instructions to set it up if you would like to try:

 1. Clone this repo
 2. Ensure you are using the correct node version (18.18 or later)